addthis/fluxthis.io/docs/quick-start.md

 in this store reassigns a new value to `this.todos`.
 Be sure to check out the docs for ImmutableJS if any of the immutability bits are confusing.

+**Note**: Private methods being called is what triggers your view to update!

 ### Using `bindActions`
 If you're familiar with flux, you're probably wondering where the giant switch case of action types belongs.
 Things look a little different in FluxThis.
 Inside the `init` method, we add a